 Santa Cruz Beach is perhaps the most visited beach in Northern California.
 That’s not surprising given all that this beach has to offer.
 It draws large summer crowds along its broad mile of oceanfront.
 It's a great family destination because, in addition to offering plenty of fun on the sand and surf, you can also take advantage of the Santa Cruz Boardwalk adjacent to the beach.
 You can sample dozens of rides and attractions, including the classic 1924 Giant Dipper roller coaster and the 1911 Looff Carousel.
 There are also rides for younger kids, rides, games, indoor arcades, restaurants, and miniature golf.
 Santa Cruz is also synonymous with surfing.
 You can either watch or give it a ride yourself.
-Click here for more information.
+Learn more about the Santa Cruz Beach.

 Monterey State Beach

 This beautiful beach shares the waterfront with several municipal beaches, forming a long stretch of public access sand from the Monterey Municipal Wharf to Seaside.
 A number of local parks and preserves adjacent to the beach expand the public areas.
 You can enjoy activities such as swimming, kayaking, fishing, surfing, tide pools, and scuba diving.
 You can also access the Monterey Bay Coastal Recreation Trail—a paved, 18-mile path that stretches from Castroville to Pacific Grove, connecting all the beaches in-between.
 Activities on the trail include walking, jogging, cycling, skating, and similar activities.
-Click here for additional information.
+Read more about the Monterey State Beach.

 If you enjoy picnicking on the sand, strolling along the shore, and playing in the surf, Carmel Beach is a great choice.
 And if you enjoy doing those things with the family dog, you’re in luck as this is one of the few beaches in the area that permits dogs to romp freely with their families—although dogs must be under voice control of their owners.
 The town of Carmel-by-the-Sea is immediately east of the beach, so it’s convenient to stroll into the business district to grab a meal or pick up whatever you need for fun on the beach.
 You can even have (regulation) beach fires using city-supplied wood burning fires pits or self-supplied propane fire devices, are allowed 4:00 p.m. – 10:00 p.m. daily.
-Click here for maps and additional information.
+Get maps and additional information for Carmel Beach.

 If you head down to San Luis Obispo County, you have a whole different set of choices.
 Hearst San Simeon State Park offers 10 different beaches (including San Simeon Beach, Leffingwell Landing, and Moonstone Beach) that are spread out along 22 miles of coastline where you can enjoy swimming, sunbathing, and walking.
 And you can even take a side trip up to the famous Hearst Castle.
-Click here for additional information.
+Learn more about these amazing beaches.

 This 6-mile long beach is popular for swimming, surfing, sea kayaking, kite boarding, fishing, and clamming.
 It also features two campgrounds, coastal access trail, a lagoon and nature trail, a butterfly grove, and a nature center.
 Just to the south of Pismo Beach, Oceano Dunes State Vehicular Recreation Area offers 5½ miles of beach that is open for vehicle use that includes acres of sand dunes allowing 4-wheel vehicles.
-Click here for a map and more details.
+Read additional information on Pismo Beach.